thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 The first difference with the Thymeleaf 2 configuration is that now the recommended template resolver for Spring applications is `SpringResourceTemplateResolver`.
 It needs a reference to the Spring `ApplicationContext` so the configuration bean has to implement the `ApplicationContextAware` interface.

 The second difference is that the template mode has a value of `TemplateMode.HTML`.
-Template modes are not strings anymore and the possible values are a b different from Thymeleaf 2.
+Template modes are not strings anymore and the possible values are a bit different from Thymeleaf 2.
 We will discuss it in a minute.

 If you need to add any extra dialect, you can use the `engine.addDialect(...)` method, but first